 Finally, who wouldn’t fancy walking into the ancient city of Rome.
 There’s something romantic about walking into the wonderful capital of Italy from the medieval town of Viterbo.
 Walking along the cobbled streets of medieval Viterbo you get your first taste of the route ahead.
 From the small town of Sutri all the way to Campagnano di Roma you are greeted by unspoilt landscapes.
 Visit the magical gardens of Villa Lante, pass by peaceful streams and discover the remains of an ancient Etruscan city.
 When you reach Rome you will have time to be inspired by the many famous buildings, artefacts and historic treasures.
 A wonderful combination of scenic passages and historic monuments makes this last section of the Via Francigena extra special.

 These are just three out of 16 walking sections along the Via Francigena route which dates back as far as the seventh century.
 Remember that 2016 is a holy year in Rome and the Vatican will be hosting religious festivities throughout the year.

-For more information on the above routes or to book your next walking or cycling holiday on the Via Francigena contact one of our travel specialists.
+For more information on the Most popular routes on the Via Francigena or to book your next walking or cycling holiday on the Via Francigena contact one of our travel specialists.